alexgoft/BERT-Binary-Classifier/README.md

   mode: "train"  # 'test' or 'train'
   output_dir: "outputs"
   seed: 42
 data:
   data_path: "data/assignment_data_en.csv"
   data_class: # The second is the positive class.
     - "not-news"
     - "news"
-  data_column: "content_type" # Column name of the class.
+  class_column: "content_type" # Column name of the class.
   plot_histograms: true  # Plot histograms of train, val and test sets.
   # Percentage of the data_utils left for validation (rest is for test).
   # If 0.6, 60% of the data_utils is used for training, 20% for validation and 20% for test.